phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 The quaternary structure of human hemoglobin, which consists of two alpha subunits (shown in red) and two beta subunits (shown in blue).
 Source: [https://commons.wikimedia.org/wiki/File:1GZX_Haemoglobin.png](https://commons.wikimedia.org/wiki/File:1GZX_Haemoglobin.png).
 {: style="font-size: medium;"}

-As for SARS-CoV and SARS-CoV-2, the spike protein is a **homotrimer**, meaning that it is formed of three essentially identical units.
-Each of these components is a **dimer**, consisting of two subunits called **S1** and **S2**.
-We will rely on this information throughout the module.
+As for SARS-CoV and SARS-CoV-2, the spike protein is a **homotrimer**, meaning that it is formed of three essentially identical units called **chains**, each one translated from the corresponding region of the coronavirus's genome.
+When we talk about identifying the structure of the spike protein in this module, we typically are referring to the structure of a single chain.

-Proteins can often be further subdivided into **protein domains**, which are distinct functional/structural units within the protein that are typically responsible for a specific interaction or function.
+The structural units making up proteins are often hierarchical, and the spike protein is no exception.
+Each spike protein chain is a **dimer**, consisting of two subunits called **S1** and **S2**.
+Each of these subunits further divides into **protein domains**, distinct structural units within the protein that fold independently and are typically responsible for a specific interaction or function.
 For example, the SARS-CoV-2 spike protein has a **receptor binding domain (RBD)** located on the S1 subunit that is responsible for interacting with the human ACE2 enzyme; the rest of the protein does not come into contact with ACE2.
 We will say more about the RBD soon.

 ## Proteins seek the lowest energy conformation